 Borrowing To Invest

 Record this when you transfer borrowed funds from your credit account to your brokerage.
+If brokerage margin exists, the transfer can repay that margin first.

 What you enter